madgrv/Book_Catalog/README.md

 Note that this is for practice and demonstartion purpose only.
 The session storage data is stored temporarily and will be lost on exit.

+The requirements for this task were:

+  ● Create a webpage that can be used to let a user store information about a catalogue of books.

+  ● Make use of session storage to store the values.

+      o The user should be able to add information (e.g. author, title, genre, reviews, etc.) about their favourite books.

+      o All the information about all the books added by the user should be listed on the webpage.

+      o The user should also be able to remove or edit information for a book.